vmkernel/GZipTest/README.md

 * Compression: reads each block with the size predefined in settings section and puts it to the processing queue as a byte array (Byte[]).
 * Decompresison: for each block the thread reads its metadata (decompressed and compressed block size) that is stored in a compressed file, converts the metadata from a byte array to integer values, allocates a buffer required to read the compresissed block, and reads the block to the buffer.
 Finally the thread puts the compressed block with its metadata to the processing queue as a CGZipBlock object.

-#### A single output file write thread
+#### A single output file writer thread
-        /// The thread sequentially writes blocks of processed data from the Block Write Queue to the specified output file according to the block's sequence number.
+The thread sequentially writes blocks of processed data from the Block Write Queue to the specified output file according to the block's sequence number.

-        ///
-        /// Depending of the selected operations mode the behaviour of the thread varies in the following fashion:
-        /// * Compression: picks up a compressed data and its metadata as a CGZipBlock object from the Block Write Queue, converts it to a byte array and writes the array to the output file.
-        /// * Decompresison: picks up a decompressed data as a byte array (Byte[]) from the Block Write Queue and writes the array to the output file.
-        ///
-        /// The thread looks up a block with the subsequent write sequence number in the Block Write Queue.
-        /// If there's no such block the thread waits until a Block Processing thread signals that a new block of data has been processed.
-        /// After receiving such signal the thread do the look up once again until the block with the correct write sequence number is placed to the Block Write Queue by a Block Processing thread.
+The thread looks up a block with the subsequent write sequence number in the Block Write Queue.
+If there's no such block the thread waits until a Block Processing thread signals that a new block of data has been processed.
+After receiving such signal the thread do the look up once again until the block with the correct write sequence number is placed to the Block Write Queue by a Block Processing thread.

-        ///
-        /// The thread controls lenght of the Block Write Queue.
+The thread controls lenght of the Block Write Queue.
 When the lenght of the queue exceeds predefined maximum the thread signals to the File Read Thread to pause read operations.
-        /// After the lenght of the queue goes below the maxumum the thread signals to the File Read Thread to resume read operations.
+After the lenght of the queue goes below the maxumum the thread signals to the File Read Thread to resume read operations.

+Depending of the selected operations mode the behaviour of the thread varies in the following fashion:
+* Compression: picks up a compressed data and its metadata as a CGZipBlock object from the Block Write Queue, converts it to a byte array and writes the array to the output file.
+* Decompresison: picks up a decompressed data as a byte array (Byte[]) from the Block Write Queue and writes the array to the output file.

 #### A single worker threads dispatcher thread